|SJ23 Tech Tip C07, (Reissued 2014-12-15, Bob Schimmel, Joe Thomas & Jim Thompson)|

 Using a cooking stove to heat your cabin may be quick but it's also dangerous due to the lethal carbon monoxide gas that quickly accumulates in a closed cabin.
 If you adhere to this practice you will likely find yourself on the list of those who visit St. Peter each year, in which case you better know the answer to the secret question or he's not letting you in!
 Succumbing to carbon monoxide poisoning is very preventable.
 The other problem of heating with a stove is the moisture that an open flame produces.
 A purpose made bulkhead cabin heater with a chimney to vent the dangerous exhaust gas outside is safe and clean, assuming you allow make up air to enter the cabin.

-A very popular cabin heater for a small boat was the original bulkhead version manufactured by FORCE 10 in the 1970s They are fuelled by diesel/kerosene or propane/compressed natural gas.
-These heaters are designed to operate when the boat is on a relatively even keel.
-The occasional roll from a wave doesn't bother the flame as it can stay lit and the chimney draft isn't affected.
+The Cozy Cabin heater is designed to operate when the boat is on a relatively even keel but an occasional roll from a wave doesn't bother the flame as it can stay lit and the chimney draft isn't affected.
+Before I installed my heater I tested it to 30 degrees for 15 seconds.
+It operated without a problem.
 However, continued operation with the boat heeled over is inviting trouble.
 You'll find these heaters used most often at the dock or anchored somewhere in the rain.
-Just go into a rainy anchorage and watch which boat has people onboard.
+Float into a rainy anchorage and watch which boat has people onboard.
 Nine times out ten they'll be on the heated boat, regardless of its size.
-I've seen people doing maintenance, partying, or reading a book.
+I've seen people doing maintenance, partying or reading a book in an anchorage.
 There is probably nothing more soothing than reading a good book in a warm cabin with a coffee in hand.
 Makes you feel snug and cozy all over doesn't it?
 Motoring in the drizzle inside a warm cabin is another experience not to be missed.
 Sometimes I wonder if these aren't the best parts of sailing!
-Alternatively there is nothing more miserable than a cold, damp cabin to drive you off the water.
-Given that situation I would much rather be on land where my activity can keep me warm, but then this is one of the reasons why I installed a heater on Panache.
+Alternatively there is nothing more miserable than a cold, damp cabin in a boat without a heater to drive you off the water.
+Given that situation I would much rather be on land where my activity can keep me warm.
+This is precisely the reason why I installed a heater on Panache.

-When the Cozy Cabin heater was introduced in the 1970s it was available in four fuel models with an adjustable heat output of 4000 to 6000 BTUs.
-To roughly calculate how many BTUs are required to heat a cabin, calculate the cabin volume by (H x W x D) = V ft3, then multiply the volume by 10 if the cabin is insulated, or by 15 if it is not.
-The SJ23 volume calculates to (7.5W x 16.5H x 7D)=189 ft3, where the required BTU is 12,000.
-From my experience of using a Force 10 heater in the shoulder seasons, it produces adequate heat.
+When the Cozy Cabin heater was introduced in the 1970s it was available in four fuel models, diesel/kerosene or propane/compressed natural gas, with an adjustable heat output of 4000 to 6000 BTUs.
+To roughly calculate how many BTUs are required to heat a cabin, calculate the cabin volume by (H x W x D) = V ft3, then multiply the volume by 10 if the cabin is insulated, or by 15 if it is not insulated.
+The SJ23 volume calculates to (7.5W x 16.5H x 7D)=189 ft3, where the required heat is 12,000 BTU.
+From my experience a Force 10 heater produces adequate heat in the shoulder seasons.
+I even use it during the winter while working on the boat.

 MANUFACTURER INSTALLATION RECOMMENDATIONS for the FORCE 10 COZY CABIN HEATER.